 - A Christmas tree light tester is an essential Christmas light repair tool.
-Some Christmas light testers work by sliding each bulb through a hole, like the image shown below.
+Some Christmas light testers work by sliding each bulb through a hole.

 - Pro tip: Usually, changing a problem bulb (or tightening it) will fix the entire strand.